CIRS-Girona/Thematic2.5D/README.md

 ## Key Features

-* **Dataset Generation:** Processes tiled raw image, depth, and mask data to create training patches labeled as 'uxo' or 'background'.
+* **Dataset Generation:** Processes original image, depth, and mask data to create training patches.
 * **Multi-Modal Data Handling:** Supports the use of 2D imagery, 3D depth data, and combined 2.5D data for model training and evaluation.
 * **SVM Classification:** Implements SVM models for classifying potential UWMM based on extracted features.
 * **Trainable Models:** Provides functionality to train classification models on the generated dataset.
 * **Inference Pipeline:** Enables the application of trained models to new underwater imagery for UXO detection.
-* **Configuration-Driven Workflow:** Utilizes a `config.yaml` file to manage project settings and workflow execution.

 ## Getting Started